calicoday/dimsome/info/testing.md

 200 specifications (220 requirements), 6 failures, 0 errors
 ```

-just the 5 `to_ary` parallel assignment tests and the whirlwind_spec 'no superpowers'.
+just the 5 `to_ary` parallel assignment tests and the whirlwind_spec 'should have super powers' fail.

 ## RubyMotion and built-in MacBacon